DjangoGirlsSeoul/msopencamptutorial/README.md

 ## Step 9 (Django Template)
  	a.
 Create Template for rest list with dummy data using bootstrap
 	b.
 Create Template for restaurant detail page
+	c.
+Create base template and extend list and detail template from it